jython/book/chapter19.rst

 no problems with using a ``cancelled`` flag like this.

 Thread interruption allows for even more responsive cancellation.
-In particular, if a a thread is waiting on such synchronizers as a condition variable or on file I/O, this action will cause the waited-on method to exit with an ``InterruptedException``.
+In particular, if a a thread is waiting on most any synchronizers, such as a condition variable or on file I/O, this action will cause the waited-on method to exit with an ``InterruptedException``.
-(Unfortunately this excludes most usage of locks.)
+(Unfortunately lock acquistion, except under certain cases such as using ``lockInterruptibly`` on the underlying Java lock, is not interruptible.)

 Although Python's ``threading`` module does not itself support interruption, it is available through the standard Java thread